apache/nuttx/configs/clicker2-stm32/README.txt

          other configurations (see text matrix below).

        2017-06-23:  Added test for TCP functionality.
 As of yet unverified.
+       2017-06-24:  There are significant problems with the 6LoWPAN TCP send logic.
+The problems are due to the fact that the current design bypasses the normal TCP sending logic and does not correctly support ACKs and retransmisions.

      Test Matrix:
        The following configurations have been tested: